Living in a Foreign Country and U.S. Taxation

 U.S. citizens must include all worldwide income on their tax returns.
 This income could qualify for the $107,600.00 Foreign Earned Income Exclusion for 2020, but the exclusion is not automatic.
 You must include the income on your tax return and then exclude it.
 If you do not meet the requirements for the exclusion, then the tax you paid to the foreign country could possibly be taken as a deduction or as the Foreign Tax Credit.

-I live in a foreign country and work for a U.S. company.
+I live in a foreign country, mostly living in hotels in Banff, Canada and work for a U.S. company.
 Does this income qualify for the $107,600.00 Foreign Earned Income Exclusion?

 If you meet the other requirements for the foreign earned income exclusion, the wages you receive from your U.S. employer can also be excluded.
 Your employer is still required to withhold Social Security and Medicare from your wages.